COSCUP/COSCUP-Volunteer/docs_dev/docs/about_coscup/team_leader_handbook.md

     ??? info "Task tracking"

         - Currently, there is no unified requirement for using a specific tool for task tracking or management system in the conference.
 Each team can decide on their own.
-        - Some teams are known to use Trello for task assignment.
+        - Some teams are known to use Trello, Github Project for task assignment.

 ## Meeting